-Speedy Fuels A More Sustainable Future With £5 Million Power Investment - Plant and Civil Engineering
+Speedy Fuels a More Sustainable Future With £5 Million Power Investment - Plant and Civil Engineering

-Speedy, the UK’s leading tools, equipment and plant hire services company, has invested £5 million in generators, biofuels and mobile fuel stations to support customers in reducing on-site carbon emissions.
+Speedy, the tools, equipment and plant hire services company, has invested £5 million in generators, biofuels and mobile fuel stations to support customers in reducing on-site carbon emissions.

 Speedy has complemented this by investing in 150 fuel pods (fPod®) that customers can use as temporary fuel stations on-site.
 The fPod® can hold 5,300L to 17,880L, depending on the model, and is designed to support customers in cutting fuel deliveries and reducing the risk of spills.
 It uses an intelligent monitoring system that notifies the user and Speedy when refilling is required.